MuhammadHananAsghar/dataline/README.md

 ### Deployment

-The one thing you must configure when deploying DataLine to a custom domain is CORS allowed origins.
+The one thing you must configure when deploying DMGAI to a custom domain is CORS allowed origins.
 To do this, add the environment variable `ALLOWED_ORIGINS` (comma separated list of origins) to your domain name(s).

 By default, it is set to `http://localhost:7377,http://0.0.0.0:7377` to make it work with local Docker and local binaries.